ekoca/PTA-Encryption/README.md

 RNT PTA ENCRYPTION
 ===

+Per Oracle RNT documentation.

-The available encryption options in RNT are:
+The available encryption options in RNT are following:
 - PTA_ENCRYPTION_METHOD—This setting specifies the encryption method you want to use, and is blank by default.
 The options are des3, aes128, aes192, and aes256.